ACM-Research/text-mining-extraction/README.md

 These scripts calculate the Polarity (Positive/Neutral/Negative attitude) and Subjectivity (Emotional-Factual content) within a text.
 The program calculates both scores and keeps track in a csv file.
 Graphs included are across demographics.

 ## Results
+ - Black authors wrote about topics pertaining to improving living standards for African-Americans, such as education, religion, and family life.
+ - Writing complexity was standard across different demographics including economic class, race, and gender
+ - Our programs can process the entire dataset (150 documents) in ~10 minutes, vs. our manual annotation process which took ~3 months
 ## Conclusion
+The programs we created allowed us to establish preliminary conclusions based on the corpus.
+They also helped us and will help future historians to better understand general perspectives and the context of a document without having to read it first.
+In the future, our next course of action would be to implement ways to detect false positives, such as sarcasm, in analyzed documents.
+Sentences with positive connotations, but negative language skewed our results.
+Detection of false positives would help to alleviate the issue and create more accurate analyses.
 ## Contributors

 - [Sophie Horner](https://github.com/hornersc)